travdevops/Devops-Project-Based-Learning/Project12/README.md

 **NB:** In most cases, it is recommended to use `static-assignments` for playbooks, because it is more **reliable**.

 With `dynamic-assignments`, it is hard to debug playbook problems due to its dynamic nature.
 However, you can use `dynamic-assignments` for environment specific variables as we will be introducing in this project.

+### Introducing Dynamic Assignment Into Our structure
+In your `https://github.com/<your-name>/ansible-config-mgt` GitHub repository start a new branch and call it `dynamic-assignments`.
+In My case here,  `https://github.com/travdevops/ansible-config-mgt`